BlockArchitech/rebble-help/_topic/setup-android.md

 ![](/images/setup/1.png)

 If so, click through to Settings and select "Allow from this source" to enable installation of apps from unknown sources for your preferred file manager.

 ![](/images/setup/2.png)

 This will allow the official Pebble app to be sideloaded.
 You can revert this setting when the Pebble app is installed if you'd like!

+# Grant access to restricted settings

+If you are on Android 8 or newer:

+- Go to Settings > Apps > Pebble
+- Tap the top left button (should be three dots)
+- Tap on "Restricted Settings" (or something similar)
-**On Android 14+ you may be blocked from install the Pebble app due to it's age.**
+- Allow the Pebble app to have all permissions

-In this case, you should use ADB to bypass this restriction.
-[Click here to view the guide on how to do this.](/apk-load-android/)

-**On earlier versions of Android (7 or below), the permissions step will be slightly different**.

-If you are running Android 7 or below:
+If you are running Android 7 or earlier:

 - Once you've downloaded the .apk file, open Settings.
 - Tap "Lock screen and Security," or "Security."
 - Tap "Allow installation from unknown sources," "Unknown sources," or a similar option.
-Then, read the prompt and tap **OK**.
+Then, read the prompt and tap 'Ok'.
 - Go back to the downloaded Pebble APK file in your file manager, and proceed with the installation.

-If you are running Android 13:
-- Go to Settings > Apps > Pebble
-- Tap the top left button (should be three dots)
-- Tap on "Restricted Settings" (or something similar)
-- Allow the Pebble app to have all permissions

 For more information, please check [this Google Help page](https://support.google.com/android/answer/12623953#allowrestrictedsettings)

 # Open the Pebble app

 You will be greeted by the Pebble Account page.
 Simply tap 'SKIP LOGIN' twice to continue.